 - Overall, we rate Readers Digest Right Biased for story selection that favors the right and Mixed for factual reporting due to the promotion of pseudoscience and a mixed fact check record.

 Factual Reporting: MIXED

-Reader’s Digest was founded in 1920 by husband and wife, DeWitt Wallace and Lila Bell Wallace.
-Reader’s Digest, is a consumer magazine based in Manhattan, New York City and isowned by publisher Trusted Media Brands, Inc. The CEO is Bonnie Kintzer, who took over in 2014 and the current editor is Bruce Kelley.
+Reader’s Digest was founded in 1920 by husband and wife DeWitt Wallace and Lila Bell Wallace.
+Reader’s Digest is a consumer magazine based in Manhattan, New York City.
+The CEO is Bonnie Kintzer, who took over in 2014, and the current editor is Bruce Kelley.

-Reader’s Digest is a compact pocket sized magazine that is directly marketed through the mail.
-Reader’s Digest typically publishes condensed news and general interest articles that are able to be read quickly and easily.
+Reader’s Digest is a compact pocket-sized magazine that is directly marketed through the mail.
+Reader’s Digest typically publishes condensed news and general interest articles that can be read quickly and easily.

 According to the NY Times, RD is pushing toward a more conservative direction: “It is cutting down on celebrity profiles ramping up on inspiring spiritual stories.
 Out are generic how-to magazine features; in are articles about military life.”